HongzhouTang/BayeStab/README.md

 # Installation

-ProS-GNN ΔΔG  prediction is accomplished through a multi-step protocol.
+BayeStab ΔΔG  prediction is accomplished through a multi-step protocol.
 Each step relies on a specific third-party software that needs to be installed first.
 In the following, we outline the steps to install them.

 ### Clone BayeStab